Victorian and Early American

 if you have any questions or wish to purchase any of these.

 A Ribbed Pillar or Pillar Mold decanter with an original blown matching stopper, is 13" tall and without damage, possibly Pittsburgh.
 There is a polished pontil on top of stopper and at the base of decanter **SOLD** A Tulip & Sawtooth flint quart decanter with original matching stopper.
 It is 15 1/2" to the top of the stopper.
-It is without damage. $235 A rare
+It is without damage. $195 An unlisted

-A Diamond Point flint decanter with original blown matching stopper without damage and $175.
+A Diamond Point flint decanter with original blown matching stopper without damage and **SOLD**

-This is a rare pair of matching Early Argus flint decanters with original matching blown stoppers.
-They are 14 1/2" tall to the top of the stoppers, there is no damage to either of them and they are sold as a set at $650.
+This is a rare pair of matching Early Argus flint decanters with original matching blown stoppers & polished pontils.
+They were made by the New England Glass Co. ca. 1850s or early '60s.
+They are 14 1/2" tall to the top of the stoppers, there is no damage to either of them and they are sold as a set for $550.

 The four decanters pictured above include some American made and probably